- Academic Advisors

 To be eligible to apply grade forgiveness to a course:

 - You must meet the requisites to enroll in the course again.
 Pay attention to the course requisites and any exclusionary clauses in the course description.
 This may involve enrolling and retaking the course prior to moving on to the next course in the sequence.
 For example, students who wish to use grade forgiveness on a math course must retake it before enrolling in the next course in the sequence.
-To review information on forgiving math courses, please review these guidelines.
+Review these guidelines if you plan to use grade forgiveness on a math course.

 - Students seeking to repeat a high-demand course in which they have already earned a passing grade may not receive permission to repeat it until students who need to complete their first attempt at the course have had a chance to enroll.
 For critical demand courses, students who enroll in a second attempt may be disenrolled to allow students who require a first attempt to enroll.
 Then, after these students have been enrolled, remaining seats will be made available to students intending to complete a second attempt.